catcher23/fatebook/README.md

-# FresherNote
+# Facer

 [Heroku link][heroku]

 [heroku]: https://vast-brushlands-6199.herokuapp.com/

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Facer is a web application inspired by Facebook, built using Ruby on Rails and React.js.
+Facer allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->